 Although major changes were made, breeders didn’t’ lose sight of fundamental Hereford traits, particularly fertility and docility.

 Today’s Hereford is the efficient, adaptable and hardy product of necessity is was in yesteryears.
-Add fertile, gentile, crossbreed friendly and quality assure, and you’ve begun to put a name to the face behind the product.
+Add fertile, gentile, crossbreed friendly and quality assurance, and you’ve begun to put a name to the face behind the product.